pulsar-edit/pulsar-edit.github.io/docs/docs/atom-archive/faq/sections/how-do-i-build-or-execute-code-i-ve-written-in-atom.md

----
-title: How do I build or execute code I've written in Atom?
----

 ### How do I build or execute code I've written in Atom?

 Atom doesn't have built-in support for building any type of code nor does it have built-in support for executing any kind of code other than JavaScript.
 Atom has a JavaScript interactive command-line (also known as a [REPL](https://en.wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop)) available through the Developer Tools.
 You can access the JavaScript REPL by using the following steps: